-Financials and pricing
+5. Financials and pricing

 Consider the following financial aspects when creating your bakery business plan:

-- Startup Costs: Determine the initial investment required to set up your bakery, including equipment, leasehold improvements, licenses, and inventory.
+Determine the initial investment required to set up your bakery, including equipment, leasehold improvements, licenses, and inventory.
 Factor in costs for marketing and branding efforts as well.

-- Ongoing Expenses: Identify the recurring expenses involved in running your bakery, such as rent, utilities, ingredient costs, staff wages, and marketing expenses.
+Identify the recurring expenses in running your bakery, such as rent, utilities, ingredient costs, staff wages, and marketing expenses.

-- Pricing Strategy: Set your prices based on a thorough understanding of ingredient costs, overhead expenses, and the local market.
-Consider factors such as quality, portion sizes, and the value you provide to customers.
-Monitor pricing trends in the industry to remain competitive.
+Set your prices based on a thorough understanding of ingredient costs, overhead expenses, and the local market.
+Consider factors such as quality, portion sizes, and the value you provide customers.

 Develop a sales forecast based on your market research, pricing strategy, and capacity.
 Consider seasonal fluctuations, holidays, and events that may impact your bakery’s performance.

-Set milestones and goals
+6. Set milestones and goals

 Consider the following tips when setting milestones and goals for your bakery:

 For example: Instead of aiming to “increase sales,” set a specific target, such as “increase monthly sales by 15% within six months.”

-Free bakery business plan example
+Free sample bakery business plan template

-If you’re ready to start your own bakery business, you can check out our free bakery business plan example from our library of over 550 sample business plans.
-Get started today, and discover why businesses that plan grow 30% faster than those that don’t.
+If you’re ready to start your own bakery business, you can download our free sample bakery business plan from our library of over 550 sample business plans.